saurabh25bai11436/Face-and-Hand-Detection-System/README.md

 ## Overview

-This project leverages Google MediaPipe's holistic solution to simultaneously detect and visualize facial landmarks (468 points), hand landmarks (21 points per hand), and pose landmarks in real-time video streams.
-The system provides two operational modes: standard webcam capture and a browser-based JavaScript bridge for Colab environments, making it versatile for various deployment scenarios.
+This project provides an intelligent, utility-based computer vision agent designed to track and map facial and hand landmarks in real-time.
+Developed as a robust implementation of modern AI frameworks, it bridges the gap between high-level vision models (MediaPipe) and real-time processing paradigms (OpenCV) to demonstrate spatial reasoning and human-computer interaction.
 ## Features

 - **Holistic Detection**: Simultaneous detection of face, left hand, and right hand landmarks in real-time